Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Retains Its Health Benefits

-If you prefer hot liquids, you can take your creatine without worrying about ruining its absorption and limiting the strength, power, and cognitive benefits associated with creatine supplementation.
+If you prefer hot liquids, like tea or coffee, you can take your creatine without worrying about ruining its absorption and limiting the strength, power, and cognitive benefits associated with creatine supplementation.

 Drawbacks of Mixing Creatine With Hot Liquids